azaho/bfm/docs/getting-started/installation.md

     ```sh
     python braintreebank_download_extract.py
     ```
-    - Update the new path to the dataset in `evaluation/neuroprobe/config.py` and in `subject/braintreebank.py`.
+    - Update the `.env` variable `BRAIN_TREEBANK_ROOT_DIR` to point to the root directory of the BrainTreebank dataset on your machine.

 ## Weights and Biases